pratty010/Boxes/Try_Hack_Me/Mr_Robot_CTF/Write_Up.md

 ```

 We can now replace contents of a file like _404.php_ with reverse shell code.
 We start a listner on our side and invoke the modified file. \
-I am using standard php reverse shell script from pentestmonkey(https://github.com/pentestmonkey/php-reverse-shell/blob/master/php-reverse-shell.php) to repace teh content of the 404.php page.
+I am using standard php reverse shell script from pentestmonkey(https://github.com/pentestmonkey/php-reverse-shell/blob/master/php-reverse-shell.php) to replace the content of the 404.php page.
 The only thing to change is the _IP and PORT_ on which you are listening.
 A person just starting out will find all the scripts rather useful.\
 \
 **SCRIPT**
 ```php